javierlopezdeancos/pennylane-tech-challenge/README.md

 - **Data Table with react-table**: Server-side paginated table displaying invoices with customer info, totals, status, and dates
 - **Sortable Columns**: Total, Tax, Date, and Deadline columns support ascending/descending sorting
-- **Filtering**: Filter invoices by Finalized and Paid status using dropdown filters in column headers
+- **Filtering**: Filter invoices by customer autocomplete or by Finalized and Paid status using dropdown filters in column headers
 - **Pagination Controls**: Navigate between pages with first/previous/next/last buttons, page size selector, and direct page input
 - **Row Selection**: Checkbox selection for individual rows and "select all" for the current page
 - **Bulk Actions**: Finalize or delete multiple selected invoices simultaneously with confirmation modals